 A Subtlety

-Artist : Kara Walker
+Artist: Kara Walker

-Location : Brooklyn, New York
+Location: Brooklyn, New York

-Year : 2014
+Year of completion: 2014

-Researcher : Jessica Fiala
+Researcher: Jessica Fiala

 Kara Walker’s work has long been known to trigger discomfort and incite controversy; indeed, the very experience of unease is part of the strength of her work.
 Best known for her use of silhouettes, through black and white cut paper panoramas, animation, and shadows, she presents viewers with a blunt depiction of violence in the Antebellum South.
 Stereotypes, degradation, sexual violence, manipulation, and racial satire merge into tableaux that are visually striking, meticulously crafted, and deeply troubling.
 Walker’s trenchant depictions also play at the edge of humor, using caricature, bodily functions, and sexuality to disturb and disrupt passive viewing.